vaadin/skeleton-starter-flow/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin-flow/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-# Skeleton Starter for Vaadin Flow
+# Skeleton Starter for Vaadin

-This project can be used as a starting point to create your own Vaadin Flow application.
+This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to help you get started.

 The best way to use it is via [vaadin.com/start](https://vaadin.com/start) - you can get only the necessary parts and choose the package naming you want to use.